 Have a general sense of which algorithms work for which problems (see the SciKitLearn diagram)

-Explain how each of the following algorithms/ strategies/ functions work at an operational level, and have a good sense of which algos work well for which types of modelling problems :
+Explain how each of the following algorithms/ strategies/ functions work at an operational level, know their key hyperparameters, and have a good sense of which algos work well for which types of modelling problems:

 Naive Bayes